saiitanaa/ReSharp3DS/README.md

 ```

 For now, use the nanoFramework version recommended by the ReSharp3DS release.

-## Notes

-ReSharp3DS SDK is experimental.

-The SDK is still evolving, and the API may change between releases.

-Graphics, audio, filesystem access and advanced input support may be added or changed in future versions.

-## Roadmap

-Planned SDK improvements:

-* Visual Studio project template
-* Easier project creation
-* More sample applications
-* Stable graphics API
-* Touch input
-* Circle Pad input
-* Audio API
-* Filesystem API
 * Better runtime errors
 * Better documentation
 * NuGet package for the SDK